Error mitigation, optimization, and extrapolation on a trapped ion testbed: Gate Insertion Noise Scaling

-We followed up these parameter sweep experiments with a full optimization procedure as outlined in Section \ref{subsec:optimization}.
+All the gate insertion methods display enough of an energy gradient with increasing noise scaling for some measure of extrapolation.
+Of the four options, the two \textit{MS Before} and \textit{MS After} methods exhibit the best experimental results, insofar as they have the most data points, an obvious energy gradient, and the fewest outlier curves.
+We tested both methods with an in-depth extrapolation experiment, as will be described below, and found the results from the \textit{MS After} method to be most consistent.

 Using the same ansatz circuit and molecular parameters as in all other experiments, we performed a VQE optimization without any extrapolation.
-We used the COBYLA classical optimization algorithm \cite{SciPy} for our gradient descent, allocating 1000 samples per projective measurement for each iteration.
-The optimization converged to a minimum variational parameter after 21 steps.
+We used the COBYLA classical optimization algorithm \cite{SciPy} for our gradient descent, allocating 1000 samples per measurement for each iteration.
+The optimization converged to the minimum variational parameter after 21 steps.

-We then performed Richardson extrapolation at that minimum parameter.
-Five noisy estimates were made for each parameter, again using 2000 samples per projective measurement, as was the case in previous experiments.
-These estimates fall in line with the final energy estimate from the optimization procedure, and we see a clear, albeit nonlinear increase in the energy due to the noise scaling.
-These noisy measurements were then extrapolated to four noiseless estimates corresponding to a linear (blue dashed), quadratic (orange dot-dashed), cubic (green dotted), and quartic (red long dashed) fit to the data as seen in FIG. \ref{fig:MS_after_optimization_extrapolated}.
-We find that extrapolation can improve the accuracy of the ground state estimate, though the performance varies.
+We then performed extrapolation at that minimum parameter.
+The energy was estimated again using five noise scalings, again using 2000 samples per measurement.
+FIG. \ref{fig:gate insertion extrapolation} shows a clear increase in the energy due to the noise scaling.
+The noise scaled measurements were then extrapolated to two zero noise estimates, corresponding to a linear (blue dashed) and quadratic (orange dot-dashed) least-squares fit to the data.
+The linear fit falls outside the error bars of the data points, but describes the overall trend well, and results in a zero noise estimate very close to the true value.
+The quadratic fit has smaller residuals than the linear fit, as expected, but results in a zero noise estimate that overshoots the true value.

-In practice, we find that the noisy estimates from the device fluctuate enough to significantly skew the fits for higher order polynomials.
-The linear fit has an absolute relative error of $0.363 \% \pm 1.06$, which is greatly improved compared to no extrapolation, which has an absolute relative error of $4.46 \% \pm 4.75 \%$.
-The quadratic, cubic, and quartic fits on the other hand are both less accurate and less precise, due to the noise scaling non-linearly as shown by the black data points.
-The noisy energy estimates at $c_{U} = 3.0, 5.0$ are higher than the expected linear noise scaling $c = 2i+1$ outlined in Section \ref{subsec:unitary_folding}.
-This effect shifts the corresponding noiseless estimates higher, with the cubic and quartic estimates having more error than no extrapolation.
+The linear fit has an adjusted R-squared of 0.948 and a reduced chi-squared of 20, and the quadratic fit has an adjusted R-squared of 0.946 and a reduced chi-squared of 15.
+These values indicate that the two fits generally matches the data ($R^{2} \sim 1$), but that the error bars are too small to explain the residuals seen in the noisy energies ($\chi^{2} \gg 1)$.
+Our error bars capture the sampling error within each data point, but do not account for coherent errors such as qubit drift due to heating between experiments that would shift the noisy energy estimates.